Sl-Sanda-Ru/Sl-Bomber/README.md

 <p align="center">SMS bomber For Sri Lankan Numbers.</p><br>

 ## Note:
-- The script requires working network connection to work.
+- The Script requires working network connection to work.
-- No balance will be deducted for using this script to send SMS.
+- No Balance Will Be Deducted For Using This Script To Send SMS.
-- Make sure you are using Python3.
+- Make Sure You Are Using Python3.
-- Do not use this to harm others.
+- Do Not Use This To Harm Others.
-- This script is only for educational purposes or to prank.
+- This script is Only for Educational Purposes or to prank.
 - **Developer Is Not Responsible For The Misuse Of Sl-Bomber**
 <br>

 ## OS Support
 **Tested OS:**
-Termux App for Android
+Termux App For Android
 **Supported OS:**
 Since It's A Python Script You Can Run It In Other Platforms Too.
 But It Has To Be Edited For Suit The OS